codefrom/SteamAuth/README.md

 # Upcoming Features
 (in priority order)
 * Emulate installed steam mobile authenticator for android (with authenticator working on the phone)
-* Login to a user account
 * Fetch, accept, and deny mobile confirmations

 ## Far far away
+* Generate login codes for a given Shared Secret
 * Link and activate a new mobile authenticator to a user account after logging in
 * Remove itself from an account
-* Generate login codes for a given Shared Secret

 # Steam Mobile Reverse
 Needed params: